-People with Medicare Part A and/or Part B can enroll in a Medicare prescription drug plan during the intitial open enrollment period (November 15, 2005 - May 15, 2006).
-Each following year, you will have the option to enroll in a Medicare prescription drug plan between November 15th and December 31st.
+People with Medicare Part A and/or Part B can enroll in a Medicare prescription drug plan during their initial open enrollment period.
+Each following year, you will have the option to enroll in a Medicare prescription drug plan during open enrollment.
 Beneficiaries that enroll in a Medicare prescription drug plan are responsible for paying the monthly premium.
-TRICARE does not reimburse Medicare premiums.
+Tricare does not reimburse Medicare premiums.

 If you have limited income and resources, you may qualify for extra help paying for the Medicare prescription drug premiums, deductible and cost shares.
-For more information on who can get extra help with prescription drug costs and how to apply, call the Social Security Administration at 1-800-772-1213, or visit www.socialsecurity.gov on the web.
-TTY users should call 1-800-325-0778.
+For more information on who can get extra help with prescription drug costs and how to apply, call the Social Security Administration at 800-772-1213, or visit www.socialsecurity.gov on the web.

-TRICARE pharmacy coverage is considered creditable coverage since it pays, on average, as much or more than the standard Medicare prescription drug coverage.
-View a copy of the letter of credible coverage sent to TRICARE beneficiaries.
-Because TRICARE Pharmacy is creditable coverage, TRICARE beneficiaries are not required to enroll in a Medicare prescription drug plan.
-If you, as a TRICARE-eligible beneficiary, decide to enroll in a Medicare prescription drug plan, after May 15, 2006, the late enrollment penalty will not apply.
+Tricare pharmacy coverage is considered creditable coverage since it pays, on average, as much or more than the standard Medicare prescription drug coverage.
+View a copy of the letter of credible coverage sent to Tricare beneficiaries.
+Because Tricare Pharmacy is creditable coverage, Tricare beneficiaries are not required to enroll in a Medicare prescription drug plan.

-If you don't enroll in a Medicare prescription drug plan during the 62 day period, you will have to wait to enroll in a Medicare prescription drug plan during the next general enrollment period, which is November 15 through December 31st each year.
-Your Medicare prescription drug monthly premium will go up at least 1% for every month after May 15, 2006 that you did not have creditable coverage.
+If you don't enroll in a Medicare prescription drug plan during the 62 day period, you will have to wait to enroll in a Medicare prescription drug plan during the next general enrollment period, which begins in mid-November each year.
 The Medicare prescription drug coverage will be effective January 1 of the following year.